Louis-Verret/wavelet-networks/README.md

 # wavelet-networks

-This project is an implementation of the paper of Qinghua Zhang and Albert Benveniste on wavelet networks.
+This project is an implementation of the paper of Qinghua Zhang and Albert Benveniste on wavelet networks ([link](https://ieeexplore.ieee.org/document/165591/).

 ## Getting started